-II.A.2.1 The board uses the following data, provided by management, to monitor customer protection.
 II.A.2.1.1 Analysis of the risk of customer over-indebtedness.
-Minimum frequency: annually II.A.2.1.2 Analysis of customer dissatisfaction: rates of customer dormancy and drop-out, results of exit surveys, and customer complaints.
+Minimum frequency: (CP) annually II.A.2.1.2 Analysis of customer dissatisfaction: rates of customer dormancy and drop-out, results of exit surveys, and customer complaints.
 Minimum frequency: annually II.A.2.1.3 Interest rates and whether they are responsible.
 Minimum frequency: annually II.A.2.1.4 Reports on the provider's systems for data privacy and security, particularly any attacks, failures or breaches.
-Minimum frequency quarterly.
-II.A.2.1.5 Reports on any fraud or corruption, including extorsion and bribery.
-Minimum frequency: quarterly.
-II.A.2.1.6 Malfunctioning of digital channels that led to customers experiencing loss of access, loss of funds, or data breaches.
-Minimum frequency: quarterly.
-II.A.2.2 The board uses the following data, provided by management, to monitor the provider's customer-centric strategy: II.A.2.2.1 The provider's most recent customer protection assessment or social audit.
-Minimum frequency: every three years.
-II.A.2.2.2 How profits are allocated, and whether profit allocation is aligned with the provider's strategy to create benefits for customers.
-Minimum frequency: annually
+Minimum frequency: quarterly II.A.2.1.5 Reports on any fraud or corruption, including extorsion and bribery.
+Minimum frequency: quarterly II.A.2.1.6 Malfunctioning of digital channels that led to customers experiencing loss of access, loss of funds, or data breaches.
+Minimum frequency: quarterly II.A.2.2 The board uses the following data, provided by management, to monitor the provider's customer-centric strategy:

+The provider's most recent customer protection assessment or social audit.

+How profits are allocated, and whether profit allocation is aligned with the provider's strategy to create benefits for customers.
+Minimum frequency: